Do We Really Need Permutations? Impact of Model Width on Linear Mode Connectivity

-Understanding the principle behind LMC is important not only for theoretical interest, such as explaining why SGD performs effectively in deep learning, but also for practical applications like model merging where independently trained models are combined.
-Several previous studies \citep{Singh_NIPS_2020,Wang_ICLR_2020,Pena_CVPR_2023} have proposed techniques for model merging, federated learning, and continual learning by leveraging permutation symmetries in neural networks.
-Weight averaging is already known to work well for models that have been fine-tuned from a shared foundation model.
-By exploring the principles of LMC without permutations, our study suggests that a similar strategy may also be feasible for models that are trained completely independently, which has been considered difficult to achieve.
+Understanding the principle behind LMC is important not only for theoretical reasons, such as explaining the effectiveness of SGD in deep learning, but also for practical applications like model merging.
+Prior work \citep{Singh_NIPS_2020,Wang_ICLR_2020,Pena_CVPR_2023} has leveraged permutation symmetries in neural networks for model merging, federated learning, and continual learning.
+While weight averaging is known to work well for models fine-tuned from a shared foundation model, merging independently trained models remains challenging.
+By studying LMC without permutations, we suggest that a similar strategy may also be feasible in this setting.

 \paragraph{Contributions} The contributions of this paper are threefold:

 \paragraph{1.
 Widening improves the performance of merged models.} We empirically show that just increasing the width of independently trained models monotonically improves the accuracy of their merged model without permutations, eventually matching the performance of the original models.
 Furthermore, we show that the loss barrier can be reduced to nearly zero by calibrating the softmax with an appropriate inverse temperature, thereby achieving LMC in this setting.